hydroper-jet/lang/spec/1.0/source/src/overview.md

 JetWork is a flexible, productive, robust, strongly typed, object-oriented, multi-purpose scripting language.
 JetWork is influenced by ActionScript.

+This document specifies the language syntax, semantics and execution, but may lack some definitions from the ECMA-262 standard in which it is partially based.

 ## Native extensions

 The language allows libraries known as *native extensions* to be developed through the combination of [plain meta-data](metadata/plain-metadata.md) and [conditional configuration](overview/package-manager.md#conditional-configuration).